vpsfreecz/vpsadminos/docs/containers/declarative.md

 ## Inner workings
 All declared users, groups and containers are represented by runit services.
-For users, there is service `users-<pool>`, for groups there is `groups-<pool>`, for template repositories `repositories-<pool>` and for containers there are services named as `ct-<pool>-<id>`.
+For users, there is service `users-<pool>`, for groups there is `groups-<pool>`, for image repositories `repositories-<pool>` and for containers there are services named as `ct-<pool>-<id>`.
 For the example above, the names would be `users-tank`, `groups-tank`, `repositories-tank` and `ct-tank-myct01`.
 These services create and modify declared users, groups, repositories and